-Our experimental exploration examines two memory system parameters, the DRAM bandwidth and the number of memory channels, on overall SA performance and memory system throughput.
-The results are presented and discussion in subsection 4.2.
+Our experimental exploration examines two memory system parameters – the DRAM bandwidth and the number of memory channels – on overall SA performance and memory system throughput.
+The results are presented and discussed in Section 4.2.

 4.2.
 Case Studies Analysis

-In the first use case, we examine the impact of DRAM bandwidth on a single channel memory system with 8 DIMMs and 8 banks in every DIMM.
+In the first use case, we examine the impact of DRAM bandwidth on a single channel memory system with eight DIMMs and eight banks in every DIMM.
 The channel mapping is based on row interleaving, and the page size is 4096 bytes.
-The experiments examine the DRAM bandwidth of 2, 8, 16, and 32 bytes per every SA clock cycle.
-The SA dimension used in our simulations is 16x16 which runs output stationary dataflow.
-Figure 10 a-d illustrate simulation results for the four convolution layers in Table 2.
-The experimental results measure the percentages of time the SA was stalled, the percentages of time the memory system was idle, the SA relative performance (to an ideal SA with an ideal memory system) and the memory system overall throughput.
-It can be observed that as the DRAM bandwidth increases the percentages of the time the SA is stalled decreases.
+The experiments examine DRAM bandwidths of 2, 8, 16 and 32 bytes per SA clock cycle.
+The SA dimension used in our simulations is 16x16, which runs output stationary dataflow.
+Figure 10 illustrates simulation results for the four convolution layers in Table 2.
+The experimental results measure the percentage of time the SA was stalled, the percentage of time the memory system was idle, the SA relative performance (compared to an ideal SA with an ideal memory system) and the memory system overall throughput.
+It can be seen that as the DRAM bandwidth increases, the percentage of time the SA is stalled decreases.
 In addition, we observe that different convolution layers introduce different memory throughput requirements.
 For example, for conv1 a DRAM bandwidth of 8 bytes per clock cycle is sufficient to eliminate the SA from stalling, while conv2 requires 32 bytes per cycle to avoid SA stalls.
-Figures 10 a-d also show that the SA relative performance is inversely correlated with the SA stalls.
-Once the number of SA stall clock cycles drop to 0, the SA relative performance reaches 100%.
-Figure 10 a-d also indicate that as we increase the DRAM bandwidth, the overall memory system throughput utilized by the SA grows.
-This, however, may increase the percentages of time the memory system is idle.
+Figures 10a–d also show that the SA relative performance is inversely correlated with the SA stalls: once the number of SA stall clock cycles drops to 0, the SA relative performance reaches 100%.
+Figures 10a–d also indicate that as we increase the DRAM bandwidth, the overall memory system throughput utilized by the SA grows.
+This, however, may increase the percentage of time the memory system is idle.
 In certain cases, we observe that although the memory system is idle for a certain amount of time, there are still stalls in the SA.
-This is explained due to the fact that the DRAM access takes longer time whenever a new page is accessed, and as a result both the DRAM is idle till the new data is accessed and the SA is stalled.
+This is because the DRAM access takes longer whenever a new page is accessed, and as a result the DRAM is idle till the new data is accessed and the SA is stalled.